otaku0304/PDF_Password_Remover_Angular/README.md

 This is a web-based tool for removing passwords from encrypted PDF files.
 It consists of two components: a frontend built with Angular and a backend built with Flask.

+## Live Application
+https://angular-pdf-password-remover-dev.onrender.com/ you can test the application by visiting to this link.

 ## Features

 - Remove passwords from encrypted PDF files.